Fibroids and Cancer

 If cancer is suspected based on your imaging exams, further examination or treatment may be recommended.

-Though the risk of developing fibroid cancer is very low, it’s still important to keep in mind when considering how to manage your uterine growths.
+Though the risk of developing fibroid cancer is very low, it’s still important to keep in mind when considering how to manage any uterine tumors.
 Some treatments designed to treat benign fibroids can make a prognosis worse if they’re unknowingly used on cancerous tumors.

 At USA Fibroid Centers, we offer a safe, effective, minimally invasive treatment called Uterine Fibroid Embolization (UFE).
 This non-surgical, outpatient solution doesn’t use power morcellators and leaves the tumors in one piece.
 UFE blocks off the blood supply to the fibroids and causes them to shrink and wither away over time.